 Rest Less has partnered with a range of well-respected and trusted companies and academies to offer our members access to several exclusive deals and offers.

-For example, if you’re interested in picking up a new skill, we’ve teamed up with the New Skills Academy and the International Open Academy to offer substantial discounts on their courses.
-Both academies offer hundreds of online courses to choose from, on subjects as diverse as growing your own food, boosting your business skills, improving your assertiveness, learning expert make-up techniques and many others.
+For example, if you’re interested in picking up a new skill, we’ve teamed up with the New Skills Academy, International Open Academy and the Lead Academy to offer substantial discounts on their courses.
+These academies offer hundreds of online courses to choose from, on subjects as diverse as growing your own food, boosting your business skills, improving your assertiveness, learning expert make-up techniques and many others.

 Rest Less also offers a range of money deals, if you’re thinking about sorting out your finances.
 For example, if you are interested in investing, we’ve joined forces with online investment company Nutmeg.
 Rest Less members pay no fees to use their platform for a whole year.